-1733 (implied in palavering), "talk, conference, discussion," sailors' slang, from Portuguese palavra "word, speech, talk," traders' term for "negotiating with the natives" in West Africa, metathesis of Late Latin parabola "speech, discourse," from Latin parabola "comparison" (see parable).
-Meaning "idle talk" first recorded 1748.
-The verb is 1733, from the noun.
-Related: Palavering.
+1733 (implied in palavering), "a long talk, a conference, a tedious discussion," sailors' slang, from Portuguese palavra "word, speech, talk," from a metathesis of Late Latin parabola "speech, discourse," from Latin parabola "comparison" (see parable).
+A doublet of parole.

 In West Africa the Portuguese word became a traders' term for "negotiating with the natives," and apparently English picked up the word there.
 (The Spanish cognate, palabra, appears 16c.-17c. in Spanish phrases used in English.)
 The meaning "idle profuse talk" is recorded by 1748.
 The verb, "indulge in palaver," is by 1733, from the noun.
 Related: Palavering.